damodarh/devops-training/jenkins_git_integration.md

     a.
 Setup Jenkins freestyle job

     b.
-Checkout the remote git public repository

-    c.
 Checkout the remote git private repository by configuring Github username and password in Jenkins credential manager

 JDK and Maven Integration